 Part A of the paper shall contain 7 short answer questions of 14 marks.
-Each question will carry two marks.
+Each question will carry Two mark for correct answer.

 Part B of the paper will consist of four questions, one question from each unit with internal choice.
 Each question will carry 14 marks.